Bronchiectasis: Airway obstruction

 An airway obstruction can be caused by either an intraluminal mass such as a tumor or a foreign body.
 The presence of an airway obstruction leads to a cycle of inflammation.
 It is important to identify the presence of an obstruction because surgical resection is often curative if obstruction is the cause.
 In adults, foreign body aspiration is often associated with an altered state of consciousness.
 The foreign body is often unchewed food, or part of a tooth or crown.
 Bronchiectasis that results from foreign body aspiration generally occurs in the right lung in the lower lobe or posterior segments of the upper lobe.

 Lung infections

 A range of bacterial, mycobacterial, and viral lung infections are associated with the development of bronchiectasis.
 Bacterial infections commonly associated with bronchiectasis include P. aeruginosa, H. influenzae, and S. pneumoniae.
 Gram-negative bacteria are more commonly implicated than gram-positive bacteria.
 A history of mycobacterial infections such as tuberculosis can lead to damage of the airways that predisposes to bacterial colonization.
 Severe viral infections in childhood can also lead to bronchiectasis through a similar mechanism.
 Nontuberculous mycobacteria infections such as Mycobacterium avium complex are found to be a cause in some patients.
-Recent studies have also shown Nocardia infections to been implicated in bronchiectasis.
+Recent studies have also shown Nocardia infections to be implicated in bronchiectasis.